apache/incubator-quarks/DEVELOPMENT.md

 See the [Edgent Wiki](https://cwiki.apache.org/confluence/display/EDGENT) for additional information including Internal and Design notes.

-## Switched from Ant to Gradle
+## Switched from Ant and Gradle to Maven

 See the updated _Building_ and _Using Eclipse_ sections below.
-The Ant tooling is no longer functional.
+The Ant and Gradle tooling is no longer functional.

 It's recommended that developers of Edgent create a new workspace instead of reusing current ant-based Edgent workspaces.